 Sulfites are found in certain foods and beverages, and in a variety of medications.
-The use of sulfites as preservatives in foods and beverages increased dramatically in the 1970’s and 1980’s.
+The use of sulfites as preservatives in foods and beverages increased dramatically in the 1970s and 1980s.
 Due to cases of severe reactions to sulfites, a ban by the FDA went into effect in August 1986.
-This ban prohibited use of sulfites in fresh fruits and vegetables.
-Sulfites continue to be used in potatoes, shrimp, and beer/wine, and are also used in the pharmaceutical industry.
+This ban prohibited the use of sulfites in fresh fruits and vegetables.
+Sulfites continue to be used in potatoes, shrimp, and beer/wine and are also used in the pharmaceutical industry.

 Taking some aspirin can help reduce some symptoms of a hangover such as a headache.
 Never take aspirin on an empty stomach as that could increase the risk of G.I. distress and nausea.

-Drink a few cups of coffee.
+Drink a couple of cups of coffee.
 The caffeine causes your blood vessels to constrict, which can relieve the discomfort of a headache.
 WARNING: FOR some migraine sufferers, caffeine can be a trigger.

 Curt Hendrix, M.S., C.C.N., C.N.S.

 Helping You to Get Well and Stay Well is Our Bottom Line: Akeso formulates world class dietary supplements that provide nutritional support for the most common health issues that concern people most, such as migraines, headaches, joint health, stress & anxiety, memory, sleeplessness, breast health, etc. Changing lives is the reasons we wake up every day passionate about the special products we provide to our customers.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!